chef/chef-workstation/docs-chef-io/content/workstation/knife_upload.md

 knife upload /
 ```

-to upload all cookbooks and data bags, plus all roles and enviroments
+to upload all cookbooks and data bags, plus all roles and environments
 that are stored as JSON data.
 (Roles and environments stored as Ruby
 data will not be uploaded.)